"Almerta Orchard Pink" rose Description

 Photo courtesy of Margaret Furness

 Pink.
-[Pink, darker reverse.].
+[Pink, darker base and reverse.].
 Moderate, sweet, tea fragrance.
 20 to 45 petals.
 Double (17-25 petals) bloom form.
 Blooms in flushes throughout the season.

 Height of 6' to 8' (185 to 245 cm).